 What began as a passion project for two friends from Lourdes High School (Class of 1997, in case anyone’s wondering) will turn into a real-deal distillery on Cannon Street in Poughkeepsie this fall.
 Queen City Farm’s signature drinks are Apple Sunshine and the aged Apple Wry Sunshine, both of which are produced at Prospect Hill Orchards in Milton.
 Unlike traditional brandy concoctions, the Sunshines mix organic apples and honey to create a smooth, one-of-a-kind spirit with a 100-proof formulation.

-A longtime presence in Poughkeepsie’s Arlington neighborhood, Beechtree Grill announced it will be closing its doors in the near future on January 28.
+A longtime presence in Poughkeepsie’s Arlington neighborhood, Beechtree Grill announced it will be eventually closing its doors.
 Until the final day arrives, stop by for a drink at the bar and the entrée of the day.
 No judgment if you shed a tear or two.

 Where: Cold Spring